Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Preference Alignment as a Semiparametric Single-Index Model

-The first two conditions ensure we are dealing with bounded quantities and the smoothness/curvature of objectives.
-The very last condition ensures that the data covers $\piref$ so that we can translate an index fitting well to the data (generated by $P$) to it inducing a small $\rho$ (defined by $\piref$).
+The first two conditions ensure boundedness and smoothness; the last is a coverage condition allowing us to translate fit under $P$ to small $\rho$ defined under $\piref$.
 It is trivially satisfied when demonstrations are generated by drawing twice independently from $\piref$.

-\begin{remark}[Importance weighting] If demonstrations are not generated by drawing twice independently from $\piref$, we can alternatively also introduce weighting by $\pi_{\rm ref}(y_0\mid x)\pi_{\rm ref}(y_1\mid x)/P(y_0,y_1\mid x)$ (possibly clipped for stability).
-We can additionally reweight by $\frac{dP_x}{dP_x^{\mathrm{data}}}(x)$ if contexts $x$ were not generated by the same context distribution that defines our policy target \cref{eq:target} (we here assumed the context distributions were the same).
-Our analyses will easily carry over with weighted loss functions assuming bounded weights. \end{remark}
+That is, provided we are satisfied with regularizing divergence to $\piref$ as defined in \cref{eq:target} (which forces the optimal solution to be covered by $\piref$), there is no concern regarding coverage as long as our data is \emph{also} generated by $\piref$.

-\begin{theorem}[Affine-invariant index error controls policy error] Suppose \cref{asmp:div,,asmp:realizability,asmp:basic} hold, that $\pi_{\rm ref}(y\mid x)$ takes values in $\{0\}\cup[\epsilon,1]$ for $\epsilon>0$, and that, for each $\theta\in\Theta$ and $x\in\mathcal X$, define $ \omega_\theta(x)=\sum_{y\in \argmax_{y\in\mathcal Y} h_\theta(x,y)}\pi_{\mathrm{ref}}(y\mid x), $ and assume $\mathbb E_x\Bigl[\omega_\theta(x)\,f\!\bigl(1/\omega_\theta(x)\bigr)\Bigr]>\kappa$ for every $\theta\in\Theta$.
+\begin{theorem}[Affine-invariant index error controls policy error] Suppose \cref{asmp:div,asmp:realizability,asmp:basic} hold, that $\pi_{\rm ref}(y\mid x)$ takes values in $\{0\}\cup[\epsilon,1]$ for $\epsilon>0$, and that, for each $\theta\in\Theta$ and $x\in\mathcal X$, define $ \omega_\theta(x)=\sum_{y\in \argmax_{y\in\mathcal Y} h_\theta(x,y)}\pi_{\mathrm{ref}}(y\mid x), $ and assume $\mathbb E_x\Bigl[\omega_\theta(x)\,f\!\bigl(1/\omega_\theta(x)\bigr)\Bigr]>\kappa$ for every $\theta\in\Theta$.
 Then there exists a constant $C<\infty$ such that

 \end{theorem}